Say Yes To A Living Land Now!

 Raise your voice for a Living Land now!

-Out of the public consultation's 34 questions, we have chosen what we believe are the five most relevant questions for public participation.
+Out of the public consultation's 34 questions, we chose what we believe were the five most relevant questions for public participation.

-Read the questions and answers below, and if you agree with our vision for a fair and sustainable food and farming system, fill in your details and click the take action button to be kept informed of our upcoming efforts.
+You can read the questions and answers below.
+If you agree with our vision for a fair and sustainable food and farming system, fill in your details and click the take action button to be kept informed of our upcoming efforts.